grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 +++
-title = "Write a 2KB FPS with Rust" description = "Learn about raycasting and discover some elegant math by creating a tiny 4KB game with Rust." date = "2023-02-18" draft = true math = true
+title = "Write a 2KB FPS with Rust" description = "Learn about ray casting and discover some elegant math by creating a tiny 2KB game with Rust." date = "2023-02-18" draft = true math = true